Jo Gardner

-Joanne Lynda Gardner (born 25 March 1997) is an English cricketer who currently plays for Warwickshire, Sunrisers and Southern Brave.
-She plays as an all-rounder, bowling right-arm medium and batting right-handed.
-She has previously played for Northamptonshire, Loughborough Lightning and Oval Invincibles.
+Joanne Lynda Gardner (born 25 March 1997) is an English cricketer who currently plays for Northamptonshire and Oval Invincibles.
+She plays as an all-rounder, bowling right-arm off break and batting right-handed.
+She has previously played for Warwickshire, Essex, Loughborough Lightning, Sunrisers, Southern Brave and Trent Rockets.

 Early life

 Gardner was born on 25 March 1997 in Newport, Isle of Wight.
 She attended Loughborough University.

 Domestic career

 Gardner made her county debut in 2011, for Northamptonshire against Derbyshire.
-She scored 2 runs and bowled 7 overs for no wicket.
+She scored 2 runs and bowled 7 overs without taking a wicket.
 2013 was a breakthrough year for Gardner, as she took 15 Championship wickets at an average of 14.26, as well as taking her maiden five-for, with 6/21 against Oxfordshire.
-In 2014, was the leading wicket-taker across the whole Championship, taking 19 wickets at an average of 9.47.
+In 2014, she was the leading wicket-taker across the whole Championship, taking 19 wickets at an average of 9.47.
 She took 5/23 against both Scotland and Hampshire.
 She hit her maiden county half-century in 2015, against Leicestershire, and went on to hit three more in 2016, and was the leading run-scorer for her side in both competitions.

 In 2017, Gardner joined Warwickshire.
 She hit 54* in her first match for her new side, in a 2 wicket victory over Kent.
 Gardner was part of the Warwickshire team that won the 2019 Women's Twenty20 Cup.

 In 2021, after playing in the Twenty20 Cup for Warwickshire, Gardner went on loan to Essex for the Women's London Championship in order to play 50-over cricket.
+She re-joined former side Northamptonshire ahead of the 2023 Women's Twenty20 Cup.
+She took six wickets in eight matches for the side that season.

 Gardner was also part of Loughborough Lightning's squad in the Women's Cricket Super League in 2018 and 2019.
 She played one match in 2018, but did not bat or bowl.
 She played three matches in 2019, including the semi-final, and took two wickets.